 For more information, please contact: Kim Dalton, Childcare Program Director at 336.838.3991.

-Due to licensing, we can no longer provide all day care at the Y on inclement weather days.
+All out of school days and inclement weather days will be held at the YMCA.
 For more information, contact Kim Dalton at (336) 838-3991 ext.
 6666 or email@example.com

-Our After School sites are located at CC Wright, Millers Creek, Mt.
-Pleasant, Ronda Clingman, Mountain View and Wilkesboro Elementary.
+Our After School sites are located at CC Wright, Millers Creek, Mountain View, Mt.
+Pleasant, and Wilkesboro Elementary.